 Having a long-held passion to ensure young people feel empowered, ready to make change for the future and have the opportunity to do anything they set their mind to, I am determined to do whatever I can to positively affect this.
-I am particularly driven to give a voice and opportunity to young people with disabilities, both physical and intellectual.
+I am particularly driven to give a voice and opportunity to the more vulnerable in society, young people with disabilities.
 I wish to improve the lives of those with disabilities and additional needs by helping break down the barriers that are held in the mainstream world.
 I truly believe that every person with a disability should be given every opportunity that people without disabilities are given.

-I decided that if the world was not going to create opportunities for people like my brother, it was down to me to make changes.
+I decided that if the world was not going to create opportunities for people like my brother who has Downs Syndrome, it was down to me to make changes.
 I set up Tadcaster Stingrays when I was 15 years old.
-Tadcaster Stingrays is a swim squad open to young people aged between 11 and 18 with learning and physical disabilities.
+Tadcaster Stingrays is open to young people aged between 11 and 25 with learning and physical disabilities.
 The club is all about inclusion and promoting sport for all.
 It is an opportunity for the young people to gain a sense of belonging and be proud members of a group.
-The inclusive ideas behind Stingrays are shining through everything we do and give the young people something which in the past has been limited by lack of opportunity.
+I want to stop every child or young person feeling excluded whilst keeping fit and having fun swimming.
+As a group we pride ourselves in training together as a team.
+I am so happy to have the squad up and running and feel enormously privileged to be the coach, experiencing first-hand the amazing steps the young people make and how much fun they have together.